-SECTION 7.
-With the exception of Section 2 and Section 2-78-120(f) created in Section 3, this Ordinance shall take effect 10 days after its passage and publication.
-Upon this Ordinance's becoming effective, it shall be implemented, and the offices established thereby shall be created, promptly and in a coordinated fashion, with full implementation to be achieved as soon as possible after January 1, 2017, and no later than September 30, 2017.
-Section 2 shall become effective on the Transition Date.
-The Civilian Office of Police Accountability's jurisdiction and responsibility for complaints and investigations under Section 2-78-120(f) created in Section 3 shall become effective when the Chief Administrator provides notice to the Police Department's Bureau of Internal Affairs that the Civilian Office of Police Accountability has the personnel and other resources, and has completed any necessary training, to assume responsibility for such complaints and investigations.
+SECTION 9.
+With the exception of Section 2, this Ordinance shall take effect 10 days after its passage and publication.
+Upon this Ordinance's becoming effective, it shall be implemented, and the offices established thereby shall be created, promptly and in a coordinated fashion, with full implementation to be achieved no later than January 1, 2017.
+Section 2 shall become effective when, in the discretion of the Chief Administrator, the Office has been established and is functioning to the point that it can assume the duties and investigations previously discharged by the Independent Police Review Authority.